processone/grapherl/README.md

 **NOTE**:
-If `make` fails then mail the error at `kansi13 at gmail dot com` with the subject `grapherl compile error`, you will get a reply within couple of minutes.
+If `make` fails then mail the error at `kansi13 at gmail dot com` with the subject `Grapherl compile error`, you will get a reply within couple of minutes.

 **If you any question/issues regarding Grapherl you can also find me (kansi) at #erlang irc**

+# Upgrading Grapherl : appup
+For users who wish to upgrade from older version of Grapherl to newer one without restarting the Erlang VM they can execute the following:

+      $ python upgrade.py VERSION_OF_YOUR_RUNNING_RELEASE
+      $ python upgrade.py 0.2.0           # example

+The above example shows how a user who is currently running release version `0.2.0` can updgrade to the latest release configured in `upgrade.py`

+## WARNING
+For the upgrade to be successful following should be kept in mind

+- The `upgrade.py` is hardcoded to upgrade Grpaherl to the latest version in the commit.
+- To have higher success rate during upgrade, user is advised to upgrade from one version lower for eg. `0.2.0` to `0.2.1`.
+Jumping from version lower one (eg  `0.2.0` to `0.2.3`) has not been tested.

 # Getting data into Grapherl